pulibrary/dpul-collections/docs/indexing_pipeline/producer.md

 If the first element is the same in pulled_records and acked_records, then remove that element from both.
 Repeat until there's no match.
 Then write the timestamp from the last element that got removed from pulled_records.

+If the first marker in acked_records is less than the first marker in pulled_records, discard it.
+This means we must have acked that record already, and we don't need to ack it again.
+This could happen in certain producer crash scenarios.

 The processor will block during this acknowledgement, so you don't have to worry about race conditions here.

 End State: `{last_queried_marker: record[3].updated_at, pulled_records: [2,3], acked_records: [3]}`